Hero Image Command of the Climate Subject in the Boardroom

 • focusing on trends affecting the organization’s industry,

-• defining relevant topics the board must be conversant in and build the learning plan around these topics,
+• defining topics the board must be conversant in and build the learning plan around these topics,

 • establishing the framework and approach to building climate competence,